smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ## Implementing Soft Buttons

 !!!
 NOTE
-As of Core 8.0, `OnButtonEvent` and `OnButtonPress` notifications will only be forwarded to mobile if the HMI includes an element with button name `CUSTOM_BUTTON` in it's response to `Buttons.GetCapabilities`.
+As of Core 8.0.0 it is important to include `CUSTOM_BUTTON` in the response to `Buttons.GetCapabilities` so that an app may subscribe to soft buttons.
 !!!

 A `Softbutton` received from a `UI.Show` request should be displayed when the app is displaying a template.
 A template can have a max of 8 `Softbuttons`.
 These buttons can be of type `TEXT`, `IMAGE`, or `BOTH`.